TomiNubi/TomiNubi/README.md

 - 👋 Hi, I’m @TomiNubi
 - 👀 I’m interested in mobile app development and web development
 - 🌱 I’m currently learning ReactJs and Machine Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Email: tomisin.ogunnubi2020@gmail.com

 <!---
 TomiNubi/TomiNubi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.